FRANK M. L. DAVIS, LCDR, USN

 In 1935, Frank lived in Windsor, Connecticut.
 His brothers were Ralph and Otis.

 No next of kin was listed, but he was survived by his father (who retired a Vice Admiral).
-His mother died in 1921.
+He was also survived by his brothers; his mother died in 1921.

 Photographs